Natacuin/nodeventures/README.md

 ### JavaScriptBasics

 This folder contains very basic Javascripts files to practice simple scenario.
 No need to run servers or browser to test the code.
 Just node installed and a terminal.

+### 01-Basics

+This folder constains code to create a very basic node.js server.
+The is configured to run the server on http://localhost:3000.
+To quit the running Node.js server press `Ctrl + C` in the terminal.